MarcosMarcoski/Ejercicios-Javascript/Ejercicio 49 matriz/README.md

-# Exercise 48
+# Exercise 49

-Create an array called `students`.
-This array must have 3 objects literals with the following properties:

-- id
-- name
-- surname
-- age
+Given the following array:

+const students = [
+{ id: 1, name: "Luca", surname: "Rossi", age: 20 },
+{ id: 2, name: "Mario", surname: "Bianchi", age: 24 },
+{ id: 3, name: "Giovanni", surname: "Brambilla", age: 30 },
+];

-Print the first element of the array.
+Print all the elements of the array.

+**Suggestion**
+Use a for loop.